Easy Read Information

 Information on how and where to collect a death certificate.

-Depending on the circumstances of the death the Medical Certificate of Cause of Death (MCCD) is normally issued by either one of the following people:
+Depending on the circumstances of the death the Medical Certificate of Cause of Death (MCCD) is normally issued by one of the following people:

 The Hospital Doctor